mothur/mothur.github.io/_wiki/mothur_v.1.0.0.md

 software project.
 We only ask you to set up an account so that we can tell the funding agencies how many users we have and so we can notify you of updates.
-We are serious about making this a community-supported effort - even if you don\'t know how to program, but have an idea, please ask and we\'ll add it to the queue of features to add.
+We are serious about making this a community-supported effort - even if you don't know how to program, but have an idea, please ask and we'll add it to the queue of features to add.

-Please take mothur for a spin and while we\'re sure that your mother doesn\'t have any imperfections, this mothur may.
+Please take mothur for a spin and while we're sure that your mother doesn't have any imperfections, this mothur may.
 So please let us know if you see any differences in output between mothur and our previous software.
 Finally, thank you all for your continued interest in this software.
-I started all of this to build a rarefaction curve for a poster and now I\'m sending this out to 823 people.
+I started all of this to build a rarefaction curve for a poster and now I'm sending this out to 823 people.
 Thanks!

 All the best, Pat Schloss